-She holds a Bachelor in Architecture & Engineering from DUTH – Democritus University of Thrace, a March from IAAC and a Fab Academy diploma on Digital Fabrication offered by the Fab Lab Network.
+She holds a Bachelor in Architecture & Engineering from Democritus University of Thrace (DUTH), a Master’s from IAAC and a Fab Academy diploma on Digital Fabrication offered by the Fab Lab Network.
 She is currently a PhD candidate at the Universitat Politècnica de Catalunya (UPC), on the topic of Responsive Environments and Smart Cities.

-Carme is a social psychologist that started to work at them university as a social psychology lecturer.
-She quickly learnt that she had no idea about teaching, then she started studying learning processes, communication, conflict management, dialog methods and her challenge was to construct dialog and learning processes in digital platforms.
-Her activity is growing around two axes: conflict management and education of neuro-science.
-She is consultant and works with nimby’s processes, seemingly impossible dialogues, community conversations and peace culture.
-She trains mediators and teaches education of neuro-science and becomes a neurohacker in education changing teachers and schools to help children being aware of their surroundings, and actively engaged with the world around them.
+Carme Trinidad is a social psychologist that started to work at them university as a social psychology lecturer.
+She quickly learned that she had no idea about teaching and began studying learning processes, communication, conflict management, dialog methods.
+Her challenge was to construct dialog and learning processes in digital platforms.
+Her activity is growing around two axes: conflict management and education of neuroscience.
+She is a consultant and works with nimby’s processes, seemingly impossible dialogues, community conversations and peace culture.
+She trains mediators and teachers to help schools teach children how to increase awareness of their surroundings and actively engaged with the world around them.

 Daniela Rubio Trujillo

-Daniela Rubio participates in the development and implementation of different projects regarding inclusive education and job integration for people with special needs.
-Daniela particularly works with Apple technologies in order to enhance pedagogical methods and help in creating accessible educational and professional materials, by giving customized support to parents, teachers and individual users.
-Also, she works closely with developers and evaluates different Internet based platforms and mobile apps to make them more inclusive.
+Daniela Rubio participates in the development and implementation of projects regarding inclusive education and job integration for people with special needs.
+Ms. Rubio particularly works with Apple technologies in order to enhance pedagogical methods and to help in creating accessible educational and professional materials by giving customized support to parents, teachers and individual users.
+In addition, she works closely with developers and evaluates Internet based platforms and mobile apps to make them more inclusive.

-Since 2013, she is part of the Apple Distinguished Educators global team, and sincem 2014, she belongs to the EMEIA Apple Distinguished Educators Advisory board.
+Since 2013, Carme has been part of the Apple Distinguished Educators global team, and in 2014 she joined the EMEIA Apple Distinguished Educators Advisory Board.
 In 2015, she founded Macneticos group in synergy with other qualified consultants.
-Together, they carry out different projects in relation with socially sustainable digital accessibility, web, contents and apps accessibility and communication and marketing strategies among others.
+Together, they carry out projects such as socially sustainable digital accessibility, web content and app accessibility, and communication and marketing strategies.

-Ivan is a versatile leader, entrepreneur and strategist working in pursuit of a kinder society through people’s inclusion and empowerment.
-He accumulates more than two decades founding successful disruptive tech startups to improve our society.
-He carries out projects where the social uses of technology and internet are applied to social engagement, purpose driven entrepreneurship and citizen oriented cities.
+Ivan Caballero is a versatile leader, entrepreneur and strategist working toward a kinder society through inclusion and empowerment of our citizens.
+He has spent more than two decades founding successful and disruptive tech startups to improve our society.
+He carries out projects that apply technology and internet to social engagement, purpose driven entrepreneurship and citizen-oriented cities.

 In 2013, he founded The Social Coin, a social movement to foster and track Acts of Kindness.
 Soon became a global movement and a game-changing technology for Social Responsibility for Companies, Universities and Smart Cities.
 His work with The Social Coin, the Gift and the Pay It Forward Economy has been inspiring people worldwide and receiving public recognition from the United Nations – WSA, the European Commission, the Institute for the Future, Gifted Citizen and different innovation and social impact congresses.

 Jaume Cunill is the CEO of Tech4freedom where he leads a social approach to technology that improves the quality of life for individuals with sensory impairments.
-Mr. Cunill’s commitment to developing and advancing such uses of technology provides positive impact and we warmly welcome him as a valuable member of our ecosystem.
+Mr. Cunill commitment to developing and advancing such uses of technology provides positive impact and we warmly welcome him as a valuable member of the Leading Cities ecosystem.

 Josep Lluis de la Rosa

-Josep Lluís de la Rosa is a Full Professor at the University of Girona (UdG) Spain since 2010 and Rensselaer Institute of Technology (RPI) New York, USA from 2008-2010.
-Mr. De la Rosa is also the director of the Technology Research Center Easy and of the Official Master in Smart Cities of the UdG.
+Josep Lluís de la Rosa is a Full Professor at the University of Girona (UdG) in Spain and taught at the Rensselaer Institute of Technology (RPI) in New York, USA from 2008-2010.
+Mr. De la Rosa is also the director of the Technology Research Centre Easy and of the Official Master in Smart Cities of the UdG.
 He received his MBA from UdG and his PhD in Computer Science from the Autonomous University of Barcelona (UAB).
 Mr. De la Rosa is an expert in intelligent agents, social networks, virtual currencies, and digital preservation and their application to the market.
 With over 200 international publications and more than 20 PhD theses supervised, Mr. De la Rosa has contributed to the thought leadership and future of a new generation of business leaders and change agents.
 He is a researcher with entrepreneurial vision that has created several spin-off companies starting from the first world robotic soccer team as early as 1996.
 His research on complementary and virtual currencies started in 2006 and soon became fascinated by the disruption of Blockchain and SmartContracts technologies and their advantages.
-From that point forward, he has been working on this topic to design new types of money suitable for the Internet in particular and many other applications in general.
+From that point forward, he has been working on this topic to design new types of money suitable for the Internet and many other applications.

 Josep Maria Garcia Sala